Lake Burdur

 Lake Burdur has great ornithological importance, harbouring numerous wintering bird species.
 It is the most important wintering site in the world for the white-headed duck, a globally threatened species.
 It has also served as a habitat for 10 other internationally important waterfowl species.
 Lake Burdur has been a Ramsar Site since 1993 and a Wildlife Reserve since 1994.
-Aphanius anatoliae sureyanus (the only fish species) and A. burduricus are endemic species of the lake.
+The only fish species Anatolichthys sureyanus is endemic to the lake.

 The formation of the lake began 5 million years ago as a tectonic depression (The burdur area is in a first grade earthquake zone).
 It is known that the lake maintained its fresh water character for a long period of time.
 The altitude in the Plio-Pleistocene period was 100 m higher, so the lake extended in a NE–SW direction.
 In the late Pleistocene period, salinization and shrinking of the lake began, which is a process in progress today.
 Since 1975, an altitude change of -10 m and a 27% volume loss have been recorded.
 The main causes of these figures are dams and ponds built on the lake's main sources, such as the Bozcay stream; the severe drought between 1988 and 1995; and, most notably, the extensive use of aquifers by local farmers.